GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 # Project Module

-This module implements creation of management of one GCP project including IAM, organization policies, Shared VPC host or service attachment, service API activation, and tag attachment.
+This module implements the creation and management of one GCP project including IAM, organization policies, Shared VPC host or service attachment, service API activation, and tag attachment.
 It also offers a convenient way to refer to managed service identities (aka robot service accounts) for APIs.

 ## IAM Examples